Stemcor and lenders appoint advisors for standstill talks

 Under a standstill agreement, lenders agree not to ask for repayment and work with the company to restructure the debt or extend its maturity.

-Stemcor is asking banks to keep its loans in place until it is able to repay them in the next couple of years by accelerating a restructuring program and selling off units.
+Stemcor is asking banks to keep its loans in place until it is able to repay them in the next couple of years by accelerating a restructuring programme and selling off units.

 The steel trader had turnover of 5 billion pounds in 2012 and is restructuring parts of its business and cutting jobs in response to weak market conditions.